 Students may drop a class online at mycom.marin.edu.
 Note: Students must provide a valid e-mail address to create a student portal account.
-See Summer Classes Deadline Dates on pages 16-17 for drop deadlines.
+See Summer classes Deadline Dates for drop deadlines on pages 16-17.

 Not attending a class does not constitute an automatic drop.
-Students are also responsible for any outstanding fees for courses they did not attend, but did not drop by the refund deadline.
+Students are also responsible for any outstanding fees for courses theydid not attend, but did not drop by the refund deadline.